OpeOginni/chain-chaos/README.md

 ## 🚀 What is ChainChaos?

 **ChainChaos** is a fun, weird, and totally unexpected betting game built on **Etherlink**.
-Players place bets on the most unpredictable, quirky metrics of the Etherlink blockchain — like how much gas the chain will burn in the next 5 minutes, how many transactions will fly through in the next 10 blocks, or how long the next streak of empty blocks will be.
+Players place bets on the most unpredictable, quirky metrics of the Etherlink blockchain — like how much gas the chain will burn, how much gas is going to be used on the chain, and even the price of XTZ all randomly selected in 5 minutes intervals.

 It's part casino, part chain explorer, part chaos — and 100% fun.